apache/inlong-website/docs/modules/sort/metrics.md

 ## Overview

 We add metric computing for node.
-Sort will compute metric when user just need add with option `inlong.metric` that includes `groupId&streamId&nodeId`.
+Sort will compute metric when user just need add with option `inlong.metric.labels` that includes `groupId=xxgroup&streamId=xxstream&nodeId=xxnode`.
 Sort will export metric by flink metric group, So user can use [metric reporter](https://nightlies.apache.org/flink/flink-docs-release-1.13/zh/docs/deployment/metric_reporters/) to get metric data.

 ## Metric